 Alcohol Abuse

 Throughout the addiction, alcohol is woven into the fabric of the person’s life.
 Unlike illicit drugs, people associate alcohol with a variety of activities: weddings, family dinners, parties, sporting events, and holidays.
 In fact, celebrations of all kinds are associated with drinking.
 As a result, the pattern of drinking alcohol is not easy to break.
+Alcohol addiction can significantly disrupt daily life and routines, making it difficult to maintain responsibilities and healthy habits.

 The ingrained associations of alcohol within society have resulted in a culture of alcohol consumption.
 For most Americans, most people in western society, it’s common to experience an early introduction of alcohol— whether through parental figures or media coverage.
 Unfortunately, the widespread ubiquity and acceptance of casual drinking led to a breeding ground for alcoholism.
+Many people begin to drink alcohol in social settings, which can contribute to the development of addiction.

 Alcohol Withdrawal